PetrSeifert/AI-Digi-Ellie/README.md

 ## Prerequisites

+### OpenSSL Setup
+1. Ensure OpenSSL 3.0 or higher is installed on your system
+2. Make sure the OpenSSL development libraries are available
+3. On Windows, ensure OpenSSL DLLs are in your system PATH

 ### Ollama Setup
 1. Make sure Ollama is installed and running
 2. Ensure your chosen model is downloaded in Ollama (e.g., `ollama pull mistral`)
+3. Set the `DIGI_ELLIE_OLLAMA_HOST` environment variable to the host of your Ollama server (default: "localhost")

 ### Discord Setup
 1. Create a Discord application and bot in the Discord Developer Portal